 Enable Cookies in Safari

-This guide will step you through the process of configuring Cookies in Safari.
+This guide will step you through the process of configuring Cookies in Safari on macOS.

 Make sure you have a Safari window open and active; you will see the "Safari" menu in the top left of your screen.
-Click it, and then click the "Preferences" item.
+Click it and it will expand to show Safari specific options.

 Choose your preferred Cookies and tracking settings